KDE/digikam-doc/setup_application/miscs_settings.rst

     The digiKam Appearance Configuration Page

-With the Show splash screen at startup setting, you can switch off the display of the splash screen when application loads.
+With the **Show splash screen at startup** setting, you can switch off the display of the splash screen when application loads.
 This may speed up the start time slightly.

+With the **Use native file dialogs from system** setting, you can switch from the basic (but universal) open file dialog included in the application, to the more powerful open file dialog provided by the desktop.

-With the Sidebar tab title setting, you can set how sidebars on the sides will show the tab titles.
-Use Only For Active Tab option only if you use a small screen resolution as with a laptop computer.
-Else For All Tabs will be a best choice to discover quickly all internal features of digiKam.
+With the **Sidebar tab title** setting, you can set how sidebars on the sides will show the tab titles.
+Use **Only For Active Tab** option only if you use a small screen resolution as with a laptop computer.
+Else **For All Tabs* will be a best choice to discover quickly all internal features of digiKam.

-With the Widget style setting, you can choose the default application window decoration and looks.
-Fusion style is the best choice under all desktop.
+With the **Widget style** setting, you can choose the default application window decoration and looks. **Fusion** style is the best choice under all desktop.

-With the Icon theme setting, you can choose the default application icon theme.
+With the **Icon theme** setting, you can choose the default application icon theme.
 Theme availability depends of desktop used to run digiKam.

 .. _grouping_settings: